Cleaning and Sterilization Instructions

 Submerge instruments in a disinfection detergent according to the detergent

-Note: Disinfection is only a supplementary step and does NOT replace the steam
+Note: Disinfection is only a supplementary step and does NOT replace steam sterilization.

 Page 2 of 3